 The first performance period of the Primary Care First model began in January 2021.
 The model is focused on practices that provide advanced primary care and are ready to assume financial risk in exchange for reduced burden and performance bonuses.
 Many of the components of this model were recommended by the AAFP, and we continue to support alternative payment models that use prospective, risk-adjusted, population-based payments for primary care.

 The AAFP partnered with other physician organizations to help introduce legislation in both the House and the Senate to increase Medicaid reimbursement rates for primary care services to at least Medicare levels.

-The Academy has called on Congress and CMS to move forward with the planned payment increases and documentation changes for Medicare E/M services slated to take effect January 1, 2021.
-The Academy will continue working with its champions in Congress to pass legislation to increase Medicaid payments for primary care and eliminate cost barriers to primary care.
+The Academy will continue working with its champions in Congress to pass legislation to increase Medicare and Medicaid payments for primary care and support alternative payment models.

 Elected officials need to hear about your practice and your patients.

 Your legislators are already planning for the 2023 session.
 Click below to introduce yourself.

 Join a robust network pairing AAFP members with elected officials supportive of the legislative and policy priorities in family medicine.